 The Spirit’s help makes all the difference when your body and soul need some extra care because your heart is in trauma.
 Call upon Him.
 The Spirit is able to help you as you seek redemption and healing in your marriage.

 Do you need help finding the healing God's Spirit brings?
-Join me, Bob, and our team of therapists for an encouraging evening of Truth-filled redemption hope.
-Register for our online workshop for couples here.
+Join me, Bob, and our therapist, Pete Kuiper, for an encouraging weekend of Truth-filled redemption hope.
+Apply for the Happily Even After Couple's Weekend here.

 Need some biblical, clinically informed advice for how to navigate your husband’s battle with lust and pornography?
 Get a copy of Happily Even After: Let God Redeem Your Marriage by Dannah Gresh.
 (That's me!)